 Benign soft tissue tumor including a glomus tumor, porokeratosis or eccrine poroma.

 Malignant soft tissue tumor including malignant melanoma and Kaposi's sarcoma.

 Many calluses can be managed from home with callus files, shavers or callus creams.
 In severe cases, callus can lead to an ulceration of the soft tissue beneath the callus that requires professional care.
-This is particularly common in patient who have lost sensation in their feet due to diabetic peripheral neuropathy.
-Professional care of calluses includes periodic debridement, padding or off-loading of the foot with prescription orthotics.
+This is particularly common in patients who have lost sensation in their feet due to diabetic peripheral neuropathy.
+Professional care of calluses includes periodic debridement and padding or off-loading of the foot with prescription orthotics.